Welcome to roasted vegetables. My way. And the dish that is on highest rotation in my kitchen

 - It’s all prepared in one dish – easy for washing up!

-Once you’ve got all your roasted veggies made, there are any number of ways you can incorporate them into your meals…
+Once you’ve got all your roasted vegetables made, there are any number of ways you can incorporate them into your meals…

 Here, we’re particularly fond of a ‘leftover hash’ made up of whatever slow cooked protein hasn’t been devoured – like Easy Peasy Lemon Squeezey Slow Cooked Pork Neck or Jamie Oliver Inspired Sublime Four Hour Lamb – mixed with roasted veggies and bone broth gravy and some fermented vegetable.

-But, the roasted veggies will be equally great in your lunch-time salad (and a great source of resistant starch, too!).
+But, the roasted vegetables will be equally great in your lunch-time salad (and a great source of resistant starch, too!).

 Or perhaps, if you tolerate eggs, you might like to whip up a frittata (there’s a recipe for one here).

-All you need to make your version of roasted veggies is:
+All you need to make your version of roasted vegetables is:

 A selection of fresh, seasonal vegetables (preferably organic) + your herbs of choice and some salt + your healthy fat of choice